Performance Breakdown

 How noisy is the Shark Vertex Pro Powered Lift-Away?

-One downside with Shark’s Duo Clean nozzle is the noise, but the good news is it’s not as loud as the Shark Vertex Pro cordless.
-I used a sound meter to check noise levels
+One downside of the Shark Duo Clean nozzle is the noise, but the good news is that it’s not as loud as the Shark Vertex Pro cordless.
+I used a sound meter to check noise levels.

 Hard Floor Mode